Syedadil0803/htmlproject/Notes.md

 media queries

-Apply this CSS only when the screen size matches a condition.
+Media queries allow CSS to change the layout based on screen size, without using JavaScript.